• OFFICERS

 • CHAIR EMERITI

-photo of Joyce W BurdJoyce W Burd, vice chair– Joyce has been a resident of Key West since 2012.
+photo of Joyce W BurdJoyce W Burd, chair– Joyce has been a resident of Key West since 2012.
 She received her undergraduate degree from Ohio State University and her masters degree in Expressive Therapies from Lesley College in Cambridge, Mass.
 She began her professional career as a dance therapist for many years working with a variety of special needs populations.
 In Philadelphia she was the founder of two nonprofit organizations, Art-Reach, Inc. enables people with low incomes and disabilities to experience the arts, and Dancing Classrooms Philly, a ballroom dance program for 5th and 8th grade students.
 What Joyce loves about Key West is the vibrant arts scene and how the Arts Council supports this community.
 She is a member of Keys Choral Arts.
 Joyce loves to dance, read, walk, kayak, sail and watch the beautiful Key West sunsets.

-M. Ann LynchJill Miranda Baker, secretary–Jill is currently a business development officer with the Keys Weekly Newspapers based in the Upper Keys.
+M. Ann LynchJill Miranda Baker, vice-chair–Jill is currently a business development officer with the Keys Weekly Newspapers based in the Upper Keys.
 She previously served eight years as the inaugural executive director of Florida Keys History and Discovery Foundation, which operates the Keys History & Discovery Center in Islamorada.
 Prior work includes working for a State Representative, and as manager, marketing and public relations for Mariners Hospital/Baptist Health South Florida.
 In 2005, she became the manager of medical staff services.
 She has received numerous awards including; Mark of Excellence awards from the Florida Society of Healthcare Public Relations and Marketing, Woman of the Year by the Upper Keys Business & Professional Women’s group, and in 2020, named Rotarian of the Year for the Upper Keys Club.
 Jill is twice past president of the Rotary Club, an ambassador of the Islamorada Chamber of Commerce, and has served on the Boards of the Good Health Clinic, Treasure Village Montessori Charter School, Florida Keys Area Health Education Center, the Rural Health Network of Monroe County and Upper Keys Business & Professional Women, and graduate of Leadership Monroe.
 Jill is married to long-time backcountry fishing guide Duane Baker and they are proud to have raised two children in the Keys.

 photo of Eric AndersonEric Anderson, treasurer–Born and raised outside of Chicago, Eric moved to Chicago in 1986, where he worked as an information technology professional for various financial planning firms in downtown Chicago for over 20 years, first as an employee and then serving as a consultant.
 He moved to the Keys in 1997.
 He serves on the Art in Public Places committee as the appointee for the late Monroe County Commissioner Mike Forster (District 5).
-Eric has been involved in several nonprofits in the upper keys, and most recently served on the board for Habitat for Humanity Upper Keys, Eric is married to Dr. Stanley Zuba, and manages his medical office, Florida Keys Pediatric & Adolescent Center, Inc, for the past 4 years.
+Eric has been involved in several nonprofits in the upper keys, and most recently served on the board for Habitat for Humanity Upper Keys, Eric is married to Dr. Stanley Zuba, and manages his medical office, Florida Keys Pediatric and Adolescent Center, Inc, for the past 4 years.
 In addition to supporting the Arts, his hobbies include coin collecting and travelling.

-Photo of Maria PerezLeslie Calero – Leslie C. Calero has been a Keys resident since 2013, involved in the community and always willing to help others.
+Photo of Maria PerezLeslie Calero, secretary– Leslie C. Calero has been a Keys resident since 2013, involved in the community and always willing to help others.
 She possesses an extensive background in fine art history and art conservation, and is fluent in several languages.
 In 2014, she decided to apply her knowledge and passion in Fine Art and Cultural Heritage to appraising personal property.
 Leslie specializes in appraising and determining the market value of antiques, fine art, and historical memorabilia.
 Her hobbies are related to diplomacy, child advocacy, and Art Law.
 Currently, she is the founder and director of Department of Appraisals, LLC providing art collection management nationwide, and a passionate Child Advocate for the 16th Circuit Judicial System in Monroe County.

 photo of Beryn HartyBeryn Harty – Her Connecticut upbringing included a very wide variety of fine arts, and the galleries and museums of NYC were her playgrounds.
 She majored in Biology (Middlebury College, VT) and minored in History of Art.
 Her professional background was primarily affiliated healthcare: medical research at the University of Miami School of Medicine and Mount Sinai Medical Center (Miami Beach), Manager Anatomic and Surgical Pathology, Manager Nursing Unlimited.
 Other stints included Director Operations, CTM Media and Realtor (post 1999).
 She became a local naturalist after she and husband Rick moved full time to Ramrod Key in 2007.
 A fan of birds, butterflies, and native plants, her own artistic efforts are usually nature photography, although she does some painting and mixed media.
 Many Keys visitors and residents have attended her photographic presentations, and joined her on nature walks.